 Skip to main content

-Annuity or Lump Sum
+Annuity or lump sum

 Understand your options

 Your employer may ask you to choose between an annuity and lump sum.
-For example, your employer may ask you to make this choice (1) if you change jobs, (2) when you stop working, or (3) even after you have begun to receive monthly annuity payments.
+For example, your employer may ask you to make this choice:

 When making this decision, explore the benefits and risks because whichever option you choose will affect your financial future.